 It’s best to do permethrin treatment at the start of the tick season in spring.
 Because ticks are still in their nymph stage and thus closer to the ground, it’s particularly important that you treat your shoes and shocks.
 Later in the season, it becomes more important to treat your shirt and hat.

 There are plenty of brands which now sell permethrin clothing.
 The commercial treatment on these clothes will last a lot longer than DIY permethrin treatments: up to 70 washings compared to just 4-6 washings with the DIY sprays.
 Because of this, it is usually cheaper to buy pre-treated permethrin clothing than do it yourself.

 A 24oz bottle of Sawyer Permethrin Spray costs $16 at REI (check price at Amazon).
-It will treat 1 pants, 1 shirt, and a pair of socks (about half of the solution goes to the pants and the other half to the shirt and socks).
+It will treat 4 outfits (1 pants, 1 shirt, and a pair of socks).
+About half of the solution goes to the pants and the other half to the shirt and socks.

 Permethrin pants cost around $80 at REI but you can get 70 washes before the permethrin treatment wears off.
 If you wash the pants after each wear, it comes out to $1.14 per wear – plus you get the actual pants too.

 REI also often has good deals on permethrin clothing (at time of writing, a lot of their permethrin clothing are 50% off and cost under $40).
 This makes commercial permethrin clothing much cheaper than DIY treatments.

 Even if you buy pre-treated permethrin clothing, you’ll still need to get some spray for your shoes.
 Since shoes are where nymph ticks often get onto our bodies, you really don’t want to skimp on treating your shoes!

 Reputable brands of permethrin clothing: